 2. Balance high dramatic tension with calmer scenes

-The obstacles that create tension should be of different sizes although the overall stakes should increase.
-This may seem like an obvious point, but in the thick of writing a novel you may have a nagging sense that your novel lacks a steady rise in tension without being able to put your finger on why.
-Including tension-building plot events of various sizes will create variety and small climaxes and releases that make the main event that much more impactful.
+When you create obstacles for characters that build tension, they should be of different sizes.
+Varying the amount of tension added by complications will create variety and small climaxes and releases that make the main conflicts in your novel that much more powerful.
+Your reader will have questions they need more urgently answered than others.
 As writer Lee Child says in The New York Times, ‘As novelists, we should ask or imply a question at the beginning of the story, and then we should delay the answer.’